bcit-ci/CodeIgniter/user_guide_src/source/helpers/form_helper.rst

 		<input type="hidden" name="url" value="http://example.com" />
 	*/

-Or pass an associative array to the values field.
+Or pass an associative array to the value field.

 ::